 The three at the back set up is a system which can certainly work well for England.
 However, for the Three Lions to reap the full benefits of the now popular set up, they need explosive wing backs.

 Aaron Cresswell and Kieran Trippier are good players.
-Trippier himself has set up eight Premier League goals since the start of last season, more than any other player.
+Trippier himself has set up eight Premier League goals since the start of last season.
 However, the wing backs in a three at the back system must be aggressive and able to carry the ball up the field, looking to stretch teams and make runs in behind.
 Neither Cresswell nor Trippier particularly specialise in this area.

 There is little doubt that Kyle Walker, and Danny Rose when fit should be the starting wing backs or full backs for England at the World Cup with their explosive playing style, ball-carrying ability, as well as their end product and defensive work.